Ekweremadu’s constituents raise concern over abandoned projects

 Responding to the report, Chairman of Awgu Traditional Rulers Council, Igwe Goddy Ekoh, said that they would appraise the report and seek explanations from their representatives on the true situation.

-Ekoh, who is also the traditional ruler of Ihe community, said that time had come for the people to start holding their representatives accountable.
+Ekoh, who is also the traditional ruler of the community, said that time had come for the people to start holding their representatives accountable.

 Earlier, the Executive Director, DEDSRI, Ms Ogechukwu Enwelum, said that the constituency tracking project was under the ‘Strengthening Citizens’ Resistance against Prevalence of Corruption’ project.

-Enwelum said that the project funded by the UK aid was implemented in the state in partnership with Actionaide Nigeria.
+Enwelum said that the project funded by the UK aid was implemented in the state in partnership with ActionAid Nigeria.

 When contacted, the Special Assistant to Ekweremadu on Project, Mr Jonathan Ivoke, said, “if you are tracking constituency projects, go and look for the documents.
 They are public documents,” he said.